Student Conduct

 Who can I go to for questions about ACC’s student conduct process?

-The Deans of Student Affairs are here to assist faculty and staff navigate through conduct concerns and questions that may occur while engaging with students.
-Each ACC campus has a Dean or Associate Dean of Student Affairs.
+The Student Rights and Responsibilities Office is here to assist faculty and staff navigate through conduct concerns and questions that may occur while engaging with students.
+Each ACC region has a Regional Director, Student Rights & Responsibilities.

 Additionally, the office of Student Affairs has developed ongoing training opportunities and workshops, throughout the academic year, discussing how to approach situations in the classroom and how the conduct process works.